 • In what way could it be scientifically valuable?

 • Are there any other taxa that would be good to have in the tree?
+If so, how would this selection process be determined?

-• Is there any further analysis that would be good to do? (e.g. branch support, looking at each GO aspect separately, a more sophisticated measure of GAF similarity, trying a character state-based method instead of distance…)
+• Is any further analysis needed to strengthen the validity of the results? (e.g. branch support, looking at each GO aspect separately, a more sophisticated measure of GAF similarity, trying a character state-based method instead of distance…)

 • Is rooting the tree there reasonable?